GOP Senators Want To Limit Trump's Power On Trade

 "It's not that we don't want fair trade," Rounds told reporters.
 "We want fair trade just like the president does but we want to know what his end game is."

-Even with the growing support Corker says it won't be easy to force the president to give up some power on trade.
+Even with the growing support, Corker says it won't be easy to force the president to give up some power on trade.

 "Doing anything around here is like pushing a major boulder up hill," Corker said.
 "We'll see."